zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 ### What is Auto Scaling?

+With auto scaling enabled, the database can use up to **three times** more CPU and IO resources than specified by the number of OCPUs currently shown in the **Scale Up/Down** dialog.

 When you enable auto scaling, if your workload requires additional CPU and IO resources, the database automatically uses the resources without any manual intervention required.

 *You don't need to perform a "triggering action" after which your database can start to scale; the CPUs are ALWAYS available to you.*

-With auto scaling enabled, the database can use up to **three times** more CPU and IO resources than specified by the number of OCPUs currently shown in the **Scale Up/Down** dialog.

 ![](./images/auto-scaling-symbol.jpg " ")

-When you create an Autonomous Database, the auto scaling checkbox is enabled by default; you can disable that checkbox when creating the database.
-After the database is created, you can use **Scale Up/Down** on the Oracle Cloud Infrastructure console to re-enable or re-disable auto scaling.
+When you create an Autonomous Database, the auto scaling checkbox is enabled by default.
+After the database is created, you can use **Scale Up/Down** on the Oracle Cloud Infrastructure console to disable or enable auto scaling.

-If your organization performs intensive queries mostly for end of week or end of month reporting, auto scaling will ramp up and ramp down CPU resources when needed.
+If your organization performs intensive queries during specific times, auto scaling will ramp up and ramp down CPU resources when needed.

 ### How Auto Scaling Works

-- When an ADW instance is created, the **CPU\_COUNT** parameter is set to 2X the number of allocated **OCPUs**.
-For example, if 4 OCPUs are allocated, CPU_COUNT is set to 8.
-- When auto scaling is enabled, CPU\_COUNT is set to 3X higher than the base allocation.
-So in our example with 4 OCPUs, CPU_COUNT is set to 24.
+- If a customer provisions an autonomous database with 4 OCPUs for example, he or she will immediately have access to 3x the 4 OCPUs provisioned, therefore 12 OCPUs.
+- The **CPU\_COUNT** parameter displays 2x the number of allocated OCPUs, as each OCPU has 2 CPU threads.
+- Therefore, this customer who provisioned an autonomous database with 4 OCPUs will see 12 x 2 = 24 CPU\_COUNT.
-- Customers are charged for the actual OCPU usage, between 4 and 12 in this example.
+- The customer is charged only for the actual OCPU usage, between 4 and 12 in this example.
-- Auto Scaling takes effect with the higher CPU\_COUNT setting – there are no additional things or criteria which happen behind the scenes to enable more CPU.

 ### Objectives